igorgrichanov/C_Math/README.md

 # s21_math

-Implementation of your own version of the math.h libraryin C programming language using structured approach
+Implementation of my own version of the math.h library in C programming language using structured approach.

 ## Library overview